Understanding the Differences between Western vs Japanese Reiki

 The Shift in Focus

 When Hawayo Takata, a Japanese-American woman, brought Reiki to the West, she referred to it as Traditional Usui Reiki Ryoho.
-Any systems that have sprouted from her lineage are therefore considered 'Western Reiki'.
+Any systems that from through her lineage are therefore considered 'Western Reiki', as they emerged from the West.

-Due to strong anti-Japanese sentiment, she Westernized Reiki’s story and removed the more overtly Japanese spiritual practices to make it more palatable and accepted in the West.
-Over time, as Reiki was passed down through her students, the spiritual depth gradually faded, and the emphasis became almost entirely on hands-on healing.
+Initially, Takata taught the spiritual aspects of Reiki alongside the healing aspects, but during World War II, due to strong anti-Japanese sentiment, to ensure the proliferation of Reiki, she Christianised Mikao Usui's story and removed the more overtly Japanese spiritual practices to avoid the practice being rejected.
+Over time, as Reiki was passed down through her students, the emphasis became almost entirely on hands-on healing.

-As she was also travelling all around to teach and practice Reiki, and wasn't in one place for a long time, she wasn't able to mentor her students through weekly or bi-weekly practice gatherings (as Usui and Hayashi did), to help them develop their sensitivity to the energy and work intuitively.
-As a result, her Teachings became more like weekend workshops and she simplified the practices away from intuitive practices.
+As she was also travelling all around to teach and practice Reiki, and wasn't in one place for a long time, she wasn't able to mentor her students through regular practice gatherings (as Usui and Hayashi did), to help them develop their sensitivity to the energy and work intuitively.
+She condensed her Teachings to weekend workshops and she simplified the practices away from intuitive practices which required more instruction.
 This is where timed hand placements came into existence.
 She did teach her students 'to let the Reiki guide you' but the emphasis of her teaching was on set, timed hand positions to ensure practitioners covered the whole body rather than targeting problem areas (as they did in Japan where Practitioners were trained to develop their sensitivity to the energy).

-In summary, Western Reiki was a stripped back version of the original Japanese practice, leaving predominantly hands-on healing as the sole or main practice.
+In summary, Western Reiki through Takata's changed, became a stripped back version of the full original Japanese practice, leaving a simplified version of hands-on healing as the sole or main practice.

 What Was Lost

-Some of the key elements that were either removed or significantly reduced in Western Reiki include:
+Some of the key elements that were either removed or significantly reduced or changed in Western Reiki, include:

 Daily spiritual practices that helped cultivate /energy from within and the Reiki way of being/spiritual growth.

-Intuitive hand placements, replaced by structured, systematic hand positions (treating every person the same way regardless of mental/physical ailment).
+Intuitive hand placements and use of the Byosen Technique & symbol, replaced by structured, systematic hand positions (treating every person the same way regardless of mental/physical ailment).
+The symbol and technique attached to the symbol was removed from teaching.

 Advanced Healing techniques, which allowed Practitioners to target specific ailments and issues for more specialised healing.